AndronikosKostas/KoenigseggApplication/README.md

 # KoenigseggApplication

 ## Q2
+I would like more details on that.
+If we use only PWM control, it would be open-loop and we would have a lot of issues to deal with.
+What sounds reasonable to me is to add a PWM after the controller and the send the output to the mechanism.

+## Q3
+Folder structure ?
+What do you mean by that?

 ## Q4
 Rear wing controll, automatic and remote opening and closing of the doors, boot and engine lid.
 I cannot come up with new ideas, before I fully understand the previous designs, but I am very familiar with developing software from scratch as all my previous projects was started and finished entirely from me.